luchev/disaster-response-pipeline/README.md

 # Disaster Response Pipeline Project

 This project builds an ETL pipeline to process disaster response messages and their categories.
 Then uses a ML pipeline to build a model to predict the category of messages, which can be entered by the user in a web UI.
+Check it out on https://disasterresponsepipeline.herokuapp.com/

 ## Dependencies